 The EEOC, in partnership with the Department of Labor, is publishing a proposal to annually collect summary pay data by gender, race, and ethnicity from businesses with 100 or more employees.
 This expansion of compensation statistics will help identify employers who may be contributing to the wage gap by paying women less than men for the same type of work without a legitimate business reason for doing so, or by steering women into lower paying positions.

-Many new federal and state laws (including laws in California and New York) make it unlawful for employers to take adverse action against employees for asking about or talking with colleagues about compensation; the theory behind the prohibition is that women cannot challenge wage discrimination that they do not know exists.
+Many federal and state labor laws (including laws in California and New York) make it unlawful for employers to take adverse action against employees for asking about or discussing information related to wages with their colleagues.
+These laws are important, because employees can’t challenge wage discrimination or disparities if they don’t know it exists.

 In September 2015, the federal Office of Federal Contract Compliance Programs (OFCCP) published its final rule prohibiting “pay secrecy policies” to make it “possible for workers and job applicants to share information about their pay and compensation without fear of discrimination.”